openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Install the Router Helm Chart

-1. Log in to Ziti.
+1. Log in to OpenZiti.

    ```bash
    ziti edge login minicontroller.ziti:443 \